 Brad also counsels taxpayers seeking administrative guidance, including private letter rulings, from the Internal Revenue Service (IRS) and US Department of the Treasury.

 In addition to his role as an advisor to tax exempt-organizations, Brad assists taxpayers facing federal tax disputes, guiding them through the resolution process from the administrative audit to trial.
-He sat second chair in a four-day Tax Court trial involving a multimillion-dollar transferee liability dispute.
+He has sat second chair in a four-day Tax Court trial involving a multimillion-dollar transferee liability dispute and a one-day federal district court trial involving excise taxes with over $10 million in dispute.
 To avoid the time and expense of trial, Brad helps clients reach positive settlements of income, estate and gift, and international tax disputes.
 For the past four years, Brad has been recognized in Super Lawyers as a "Virginia Rising Star” for his tax practice, an honor given to no more than 2.5 percent of lawyers in the state each year.

 Through his ties to the Community Tax Law Project, Brad represents low-income taxpayers facing a Tax Court trial pro bono and he has helped more than 50 clients resolve their disputes.
 Brad also volunteers through the Richmond Bar Pro Bono Clearinghouse to provide pro bono representation to nonprofits seeking tax-exempt status and assistance resolving tax disputes.